As you age people develop excess skin on their eyelids, which can eventually affect your vision.

-The surgery removes excess skin and bulging fat from the eyelids through incisions in natural lines extending into the crows feet at the outer edge of the eye.
-The scars fade with time, and are usually not noticeable.
+Blepharoplasty removes excess skin and fat from the eyelids through incisions in natural lines extending into the crows feet at the outer edge of the eye.
+The scars fade with time, and are usually not noticeable*.

-It is sometimes possible for Dr Cope to remove fine lines on the lower eyelid with the medical grade Fraxel re:store DUAL laser resurfacing and remove fat using an incision on the back of the eyelid, leaving no scars at all.
+It is sometimes possible for Dr Cope to remove fine lines on the lower eyelid with the Halo or Profractional laser resurfacing and remove fat using an incision on the back of the eyelid, leaving no external scars at all.

-Depending on what is required eyelid surgery can be performed under local or general anaesthetic as a day surgery procedure or over-night stay in our surgery in Sydney.
-There is some temporary bruising and swelling, lasting about two weeks, with some patients experiencing temporary blurring or tearing. *Most patients return to work in 7-14 days.
+Depending on what is required blepharoplasty can be performed under local or general anaesthetic and as a day surgery procedure or over-night stay in our surgery in Sydney. *There is some temporary bruising and swelling, lasting about two weeks, with some patients experiencing temporary blurring or tearing. *Most patients return to work in 7-14 days.

 If you are not ready for surgery then some improvement of the eyelid area can be obtained from Halo or Profractional laser resurfacing or Ultraformer III skin tightening treatments, with less downtime than surgery.

 Frequently Asked Questions